Thibault-69/Dico-Generator/README.md

 ./dico_gen.py

-Follow the instruction its easy, enjoy !!!
+Follow the instructions its very easy, enjoy !!!